Access-Labs-Inc/widget-actions/README.md

-# ACS Web Widget
+# ACS Actions Widget

-This is a web widget to help you integrate with ACS protocol.
+This is a web widget to help you integrate with ACS protocol Actions.

 ## Usage